SKIP TO CONTENT

 Intent-Based Outreach

-Traditional outbound works like this: you compile a list of companies that match your ICP, email all of them, and hope some percentage happen to be thinking about the problem you solve.
+Traditional outbound works like this: you compile a list of companies that match your ICP, email all of them, and hope some percentage happen to be thinking about the problem you solve at the moment your message arrives.
 If 3% are actively evaluating, 97% of your outreach is noise.
+You're paying your sales team to generate irritation in people who aren't buying.

 INTENT DATA: PERFORMANCE IMPACT